 My curatorial research and practice has drawn on methods and epistemologies beyond the domain of art, for example, from sociology’s understanding of human dynamics, music’s composition of the audience sphere, architecture’s analysis and production of space, physics’ examination of matter, and biology’s examination of conditions for life forms and becoming.
 By combining multiple perspectives in transdisciplinary methodologies I am interested in art’s role in relation to pressing challenges in the world – across humanitarian, environmental, biological, and others – with which the art deals and evolves.

-My most recent work on memory and technogenesis in expanded reality experience examines (art and other) experience of the ‘real,’ when our sense of reality is technologically expanded (or, I argue, reduced).
-It examines subjectivity as a transdisciplinary configuration developed from cultural theory, neuroscientific theory, computer science, optical innovation, feminist science studies, and different philosophies of time.
-It specifically addresses how temporality in experience affects emotion and memory structures, habits, and intuitions, not only conceptually or theoretically but also technogenetically.
-This channels into my current work on art of our times – meanings and implications of intratemporal modes of and ‘roles’ of art’s existence, from the formation of civilizations in ancient times and up until today’s hypertechnical milieus.
+My most recent work on memory and technogenesis in expanded reality experience examines how our sense of reality is technologically expanded (or, reduced) with art and media aesthetic phenomena.
+Along this path of research I examine subjectivity as a transdisciplinary configuration, leaning on cultural theory, neuroscientific theory, computer science, optical innovation, feminist science studies and philosophies of time.
+My work specifically addresses how temporality in experience affects emotion and memory structures, habits, and intuitions, not only conceptually or theoretically but also technogenetically.
+This channels into my current work on the theme art of our times, which is focused on meanings and implications of intratemporal modes and roles of art’s existence, from the formation of civilizations in ancient times and up until today’s hypertechnical milieus.